Peter James Saleh

 Lecturer in Dance

-Peter Saleh, an active percussionist and composer in the New York and New Jersey area, is a founding member and resident composer of the Exit 9 Percussion Group and has performed more than 300 times with the group, including both U.S. coasts and Asia.
-Notable performances include Princeton’s McCarter Theater, Juilliard, New York City’s Weekend of Percussion, George Street Playhouse, FringeNYC, and a solo recital series in Taiwan and Korea.
-He has also performed with the Monmouth and Plainfield Symphonies, Greenwich Village Singers, Matthew Barney, and Simon Boyar, and premiered works by Bruce Hamilton, Dajeong Choi, and Mark Zuckerman.
+Peter James Saleh, an active percussionist and composer in the New York and New Jersey area, is a founding member and resident composer of the Exit 9 Percussion Group, which has performed more than 350 concerts and clinics, including on both U.S. coasts and tours of Asia.
+He is also a regular drum sub at the New World Stages production of Avenue Q. Notable performances include Baryshnikov Arts Center, McCarter Theater, the George Street Playhouse, NYMF, FringeNYC, the Xylopholks, and NABBA, and a solo tour of Taiwan and Korea.
+He has also performed with the Monmouth and Plainfield Symphonies, the Bravura Philharmonic, the Greenwich Village Singers, Encompass New Opera Theater, Center City Opera Company, Matthew Barney, and Simon Boyar and premiered works by Bruce Hamilton, Dajeong Choi, Evan Mack, and Mark Zuckerman.

 In the world of modern dance, he has collaborated with and scored work for choreographers Christian Von Howard, Raegan Wood, Paulette Sears, Julia Ritter, and Ronnie Carney and has performed and presented original work at ACDFA, the Aliey Citigroup Theater, the Joffrey School, NJPAC, and at the Rutgers faculty series DancePlus.
 He is resident composer with the New York City–based Von Howard project; a faculty member in the Conservatory of Dance at Purchase College, where he teaches a course in music for dance; and a modern dance accompanist at the Juilliard School.